statamic/docs/content/collections/extending-docs/keyboard-shortcuts.md

 When destroying the binding, it will revert back to the previous binding if one existed.

-eg. If you're on a form which already uses mod+s to save it, and you open your component which re-binds mod+s, when you destroy your binding, the previous form's binding will kick back into gear.
+For example: If you're on a form which already uses mod+s to save it, and you open your component which re-binds mod+s, when you destroy your binding, the previous form's binding will kick back into gear.

 ## Available methods